melato/goget/README.md

 <meta name="go-import" content="gopkg.in/yaml.v2 git https://gopkg.in/yaml.v2">
 ```

-This program allows you to do the same with package that use your own domain.
+This program allows you to do the same with packages that use your own domain.

 ## Notes
 - This web server ignores the go-get=1 parameter.
 It produces the same output with or without it.